bball07/User-Guides/React User Guide.md

 ## What Are React Components?

 React components are reusable UI elements that allow developers to split applications into independent, modular sections of code.
-Each component acts independently but can interact via props (inputs that carry data) to return a React element — what appears on screen.
+Each component acts independently but can interact via props (inputs that carry data) to return a React element, which is what appears on screen.

 ### State vs Props